FrancuskiMiroslav/LandingPageWithSliderUtopian/README.md

 # Please follow the rules below:
+# You will have 4 hours to complete the following tasks:

 1. Code the design in HTML and CSS (make sure to use Semantic HTML and proper attributes).
 We are open to you using a framework if you usually do to set up your code, feel free to proceed as you usually would.